mariushobbhahn/mariushobbhahn.github.io/_drafts/2020-01-17-prob_judging_1.md

 We have a certain prior believe about a thing in the world, we get new data (here referred to as likelihood) and update this believe to yield a posterior.
 The posterior asks: "what is our believe about variable X after having seen data Y", i.e. what is our updated belief?

 I think persuasion can easily be integrated into this model.
 An adjudicator has the prior believe of the average intelligent globally informed citizen and updates these believes according to the claims made in the debate.
 As already motivated in the introduction there are two necessary conditions for an argument to be persuasive: it must be true and relevant.
 I posit that for both, truth and relevance, we have a prior distribution that can be updated through the speakers contributions.
 The updates should be proportional to the strength of the presented arguments, i.e. a very strong argument must lead to larger updates than a weak one.
+The final weighing of an argument can either be done by considering the entire distribution or by its expected value (the vertical line in the figures).
 To illustrate this further consider the following example.

 ## Example Motion: UBI